An explanation of Mondrian's oeuvre by Michael Sciam

 At this regard it is worth remembering what Mondrian wrote:“the compact curved line, which does not express any plastic relationship, has been replaced by straight lines in their mutual perpendicular position which expresses the purest form of relationship“.

 The sign of equivalence between opposites is born inside a square and thus suggests an inner space.
-This square symbolizes the space of consciousness in which the endless imbalances of real life are recomposed for a moment into a more balanced synthesis.
+This square symbolizes the space of consciousness in which the endless imbalances of real life are recomposed for a moment into a balanced ideal synthesis.
 Examination of Pier and Ocean 5 reveals in fact that other areas of the composition suggest potential squares, which do not, however, attain the balance of the one in the center:

 Pier and Ocean 5, 1915 with Diagram